Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/Versal-EDT.rst

 - :doc:`../Versal-EDT/docs/5-system-design-example`: Describes building a system on Versal ACAP using available tools and supported software blocks.
 This chapter demonstrates how to use the Vivado tool to create an embedded design using PL AXI GPIO.
 It also demonstrates the steps to configure and build the Linux operating system for an Arm Cortex-A72 core-based APU on a Versal device.

 - :doc:`../Versal-EDT/docs/6-system-design-example-HSDP`: Describes building a system on Versal ACAP that utilizes the High-Speed Debug Port (HSDP).
 This chapter demonstrates how to use the Vivado tool to create an embedded design that utilizes HSDP and uses the SmartLynq+ module for downloading Linux images.

+- :doc:`../Versal-EDT/docs/7-system-design-example-ssit-device`: Describes building a system based on Versal devices using available tools and supported software blocks for Stacked Silicon Interconnect (SSI) devices.

 This design tutorial requires use of a number of files provided by Xilinx.
 These are contained in a ZIP file that can be downloaded from the Xilinx web site.
 (See :doc:`../Versal-EDT/docs/1-getting-started`).
 The tutorial assumes the contents of the ZIP file are extracted to ``C:\edt``.